-While feta cheese is significantly less allergenic than cheese derived from cow’s milk, it is still possible to be allergic to goat or sheep’s milk.
-About 90 percent of people with a diagnosed cow’s milk allergy also find that their body recognizes the same proteins in goat’s milk.
+While feta cheese is significantly less allergenic than cheese derived from cow’s milk, it is still possible to be allergic to goat or sheep milk.
+Most people with a diagnosed cow’s milk allergy also find that their bodies recognize the same proteins in goat’s milk.

 Another potential caution when consuming feta cheese is for those suffering from histamine intolerance.
-(8) Again, histamine is a vital protein in small doses to help your body fight infection, but too much of it causes excess inflammation.
-People who suffer from histamine intolerance, unlike most people, have a very hard time breaking down histamine when it exists in high levels in the body, and may experience allergy-like symptoms when consuming food containing the histamine protein.
+Histamine is a vital protein in small doses to help your body fight infection, but too much of it causes excess inflammation.
+People who suffer from histamine intolerance, unlike most people, have a very hard time breaking down histamine when it exists in high levels in the body and may experience allergy-like symptoms when consuming food containing the histamine protein.

-If you experience symptoms like hives, sweating or swelling after consuming feta cheese or other goat/sheep milk products, stop eating it and consult your physician immediately.
+If you experience symptoms like hives, sweating or swelling after consuming feta cheese or other goat/sheep milk products, stop eating, and consult your physician immediately.

 - Feta cheese nutrition provides B vitamins, calcium, phosphorus and more.